12 Best Day Trips from Florence, Italy + Helpful Tips

 I have two amazing class options for you to choose from; it just depends on what you want to learn to make!

-• On this shorter, half-day trip, you’ll skip the market and head straight for the hills.
+• Or, on this shorter, half-day trip, you’ll skip the market and head straight for the hills.
 There, you’ll learn to make pizza and gelato from scratch!
-I opted for this class, and it was so much fun!
+I opted for this, and it was so much fun!
 As a group, we made 14 different gelato flavors!
 Then we crafted our pizzas; we kneaded out our dough, added our favorite toppings, and watched the expert pizzaiolo fire them in the wood-burning oven.
 And finally, we savored the flavors and views over unlimited Chianti wine.
 Heavenly!
 Click here to book your Pizza and Gelato Farmhouse Cooking Class

 A bird's-eye view of the city of Verona.
 Verona is one of the best day trips from Florence.

-12. Day Trip from Florence via High-Speed Train
+8. Other Day Trips from Florence via Train

-As mentioned in #7, Bologna is my top pick for a day trip from Florence via high-speed train.
-However, there are other destinations in Northern Italy and beyond within day-tripping distance:
+As mentioned above in #7, Bologna is my top pick for a day trip from Florence via high-speed train.
+However, there are some other destinations in Central and Northern Italy worth day-tripping to via train:

 • Pistoia (33 minutes)